Lagging behind national trend, Seattle workers not in hurry to return to the office

 Hart Hodges, an economist and co-director at the Center for Economic & Business Research at Western Washington University, thinks overall office occupancy will eventually top 70%.

 But there are caveats.
-New variants could slow that pace.
+New coronavirus variants could slow that pace.
 Factors such as rising gasoline prices are already making some remote workers even less eager to restart their commutes.

 As important, many workers seem to be getting less psyched about the office by the month.
 A February 2022 Pew survey found that 60% of workers with remotable jobs want to be out of the office most or all of the time, up from 54% in 2020.

-Many workers feel they’ve been just as productive at home, making it awkward for “a manager to say, ‘OK, I know you’ve all gotten your work done … but come back to the office,” Hodges says.
+Many workers feel they’ve been just as productive at home, making it awkward for “a manager to say, ‘OK, I know you’ve all gotten your work done … but come back to the office,'” Hodges says.

-Indeed, remote work, and the freedom it brings from commutes and other office aggravations, is widely seen as a genuine benefit workers see little reason to give up.
+Indeed, remote work, and the freedom it brings from commutes and other office aggravations, is widely viewed as a genuine benefit that workers see little reason to give up.

 For those reasons, Hodges is expecting “a lot of pushback [by workers] for the next at least six months that’s going to keep occupancy in the barely over 60% range.”